Toronto, Canada

 Not Included in Your Tuition:

-Meet your host Paula
+Meet your instructor Paula

 Reservation & Contact

-Spots are limited to 12 participants
+Spots are limited to 10 participants

-Reserve your spot now!
+Reserve your spot now with a $200 deposit!

 Got questions?
 Email us at misspaulahartmann@gmail.com